saveoursecrets/sdk/README.md

-# Secret Storage
+# Save Our Secrets Library

-A distributed, encrypted database with a focus on security, integrity and redundancy.
+> A distributed, encrypted database with a focus on security, integrity and redundancy.

 Used to store private secrets such as account passwords, notes, certificates and encryption keys.